nrwl/nx/docs/shared/guides/nx-and-ts.md

 └── tsconfig.base.json
 ```

-As with most Nx plugins, `@nrwl/js` comes with a set of generators to quickly scaffold new TypeScript libraries as well as TypeScript applications.
+As with most Nx plugins, `@nrwl/js` comes with a set of generators to quickly scaffold new TypeScript libraries.
 Let’s have a look at an example.

 ## Create a new TypeScript based library